-Repair and Maintenance
+■ Repair and Maintenance

 For product repair or maintenance issues, please contact Hesai Technology or an authorized Hesai Technology service provider.
+Contact information can be found in the product's user manual (refer to the About this Manual section).

 Repair

 Unless expressly agreed to in writing by Hesai Technology, do NOT by yourself or entrust any third party to disassemble, repair, modify, or retrofit the product.
 Such a breach: